kyama0321/gammachirpy/README.md

 - The project name, "GammachirPy (がんまちゃーぴー)" is "Gammachirp + Python".

-- This project aims to translate the original MATLAB codes to Python and share them as an open-souce software ([Apache-2.0 license](https://github.com/kyama0321/gammachirpy/blob/main/LICENSE.md)).
+- This project aims to translate the original MATLAB codes to Python and share them as an open-source software ([Apache-2.0 license](https://github.com/kyama0321/gammachirpy/blob/main/LICENSE.md)).

 - In addition, I have made some demo scripts of the Jupyter Notebook for educational uses.
 You can also open and execute them of Google Colaboratory.
 See **gcfb_v211/demo_*.ipynb** files.